MeryemAk/dRNASeq/README.md

 ## Output
 The output is structured in the following way:
-1. basecalled (merged FASTQ files)
-2. QC (NanoPlot and/or NanoComp output)
+01.preprocessed_data (merged and unzipped FASTQ files) 02.qc (NanoPlot and NanoComp output)
-3. Assembly (Flye or Miniasm output)
+03.flye_assembly (Flye  output)
-4. Mapping (files necessary for visualisation in IGV)
+04.mapped_reads (files necessary for visualisation in IGV) 05.polishing (Polished genome)
-5. Polishing (
-6. Annotation (Output from Prokka)
+06.annotation (Output from Prokka)
+06.genome_qc (Output from BUSCO)

-Along with these outputdirectories, 3 Nextflow reports are also generated:
+Along with these outputdirectories, 2 Nextflow reports are also generated:
 - report: metrics about the workflow execution
-- trace: information about each process
 - timeline: timeline for all processes

 ## Other remarks